AWooldrige/s3sup/README.md

  * Fast and efficient synchronisation to S3 (through maintaining a catalogue of state), reducing pain when making frequent small site changes.

-s3sup can be installed using `pip`:
+s3sup can be installed using `pip`.
+Please note `s3sup` supports Python 3 only:

     pip install s3sup